filakhtov/gentoo-use-docs/dev-libs/libxslt.md

 This flag should normally be disabled, unless there is a need for debugging.

 ### examples
 Install Python code examples how to use `libxslt` into a `/usr/share/doc/libxslt-<VERSION>/python/examples` directory.
-Only does so if a `python` flag is enabled too.

 It is safe to disable the flag.

+### python
+For each enabled Python version run the configure script with the `--with-python` option in a separate directory followed by the `make all` command to build the `libxml2` Python module that provides Python bindings for the `libxml2` library and then run the `make install` command to install produced modules into the system.

+This flag can be safely disabled.

 ### static-libs
 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libxslt` library.